US Entry Waiver

 Another major advantage of hiring a US Entry Waiver lawyer to assist you is that they will know exactly which additional documentation you can provide to bolster your application.
 A United States immigration lawyer can not only improve your chances of being approved by crafting an impressive narrative on why you need to travel to the US, he or she can also strengthen your application by suggesting specific types of supporting documentation that would best demonstrate that you have been fully rehabilitated.
 If you have a criminal record, why risk being refused entry to USA when a Canadian based U.S. immigration lawyer can maximize your chances of successful entry by helping you properly prepare a US Waiver application?

 US immigration attorneys can also help you prepare for your interview and can coach their clients on how to best explain their situation to border officials.
 Applying for US Waivers can involve a staggering amount of paperwork, but retaining the services of a reputable US immigration attorney in Canada can often reduce the amount of stress involved with dealing with such a complicated procedure.
-One of the most difficult tasks people who attempt to apply on their own face is actually paying the US Government the $585 waiver application filing fee.
+One of the most difficult tasks people who attempt to apply on their own face is actually paying the US Government the $1100 waiver application filing fee.
 The US Department of Homeland Security only accepts cheques and money orders drawn from American financial institutions, which is a major problem for the vast majority of Canadians who do not have an account with a US bank.
 When you hire a waiver lawyer, however, you simply pay this government fee directly to them (in trust) using credit card or whatever payment method you desire and they handle ensuring the Government gets paid properly.
-Please note: the fee for US Entry Waivers may increase in 2024 or 2025.
+Please note: the fee for US Entry Waivers increased from $585 to $1100 in 2024.

 Thinking about retaining a US Entry Waiver lawyer?
 Questions about how to apply for a Waiver USA?
 Our United States immigration attorney accepts clients from all Canadian provinces and territories including British Columbia (BC), Alberta, Ontario, and Quebec.
 We also accept international clients on a case by case basis.